Kiln Maintenance Guide: Tips for Top Performance

 Kiln Relays and Switches

 Another essential aspect of electric kiln maintenance is checking the kiln relays and switches.
-Over time, these components on electronic kilns can wear out or become damaged, which can lead to issues with the kiln’s performance.
+Over time, components on electronic kilns can wear out or become damaged, leading to performance issues.
 Therefore, qualified technicians should regularly inspect them to ensure their proper functioning.

-This helps prevent potential accidents and ensures optimal performance over time since damaged parts can cause uneven heating patterns or even complete failure.
-In addition, by routinely inspecting and replacing faulty relays and defective switches, you can help prevent problems relating to the kiln’s rate of speed heating cycles.
+This helps prevent accidents and ensures optimal performance over time, as damaged parts can cause uneven heating patterns or even complete failure.
+In addition, by routinely inspecting and replacing faulty relays and defective switches, you can help prevent problems with the kiln’s heating rate during cycles.

 This is essential for accurately executing a bisque firing or glaze firing without babysitting the kiln throughout each session.